vlordier/ad-maker/specs/Video_Cutdown_Generation.md

     - The cutdown version should fit within the target duration.
   - **Transition Smoothing**: Adds smooth transitions between the remaining scenes to ensure that the video does not appear disjointed after being cut down.
   - **Output Format**: Produces a final cutdown video in MP4 format, with metadata outlining the included scenes.
+  - **Semantic Matching**: Supports semantic matching for user-specified cutdown requests, ensuring that the content aligns with user-defined themes or keywords.
+This involves analyzing the semantic content of video segments to match user preferences, enhancing the relevance and impact of the cutdowns.
+The process leverages LangGraph to manage the flow of data and decisions, ensuring that each step in the cutdown generation is logically connected and validated.

+  - **Advanced Scene Selection**: Incorporates user preferences for scene selection, allowing for more personalized cutdowns.
+Users can specify scenes based on semantic content, such as "scenes with cityscapes" or "scenes with dialogue."

 ---